-- If a student withdraws prior to the first week of classes, only the application fee and commitment fees will be retained.
-All other payments of tuition will be refunded. - If a student withdraws during the first or second week of classes, 25% of the total tuition for that semester will be retained by the College. - If a student withdraws during the third week of classes, 50% of the total tuition for that semester will be retained by the College.
+• If a student withdraws prior to the first week of classes, only the application fee and commitment fees will be retained.
+All other payments of tuition will be refunded.

+• If a student withdraws during the first or second week of classes, 25% of the total tuition for that semester will be retained by the College.

+• If a student withdraws during the third week of classes, 50% of the total tuition for that semester will be retained by the College.

-- If a student withdraws during the fourth week of classes, 75% of the total tuition for that semester will be retained by the College. - After the fourth week of classes, 100% of the tuition will be retained by the College. - If a student's financial aid is impacted negatively because of withdrawal or drop/add adjustments, the student will remain responsible for any balance owed and any costs incurred by the College to collect the monies owed.
+• If a student withdraws during the fourth week of classes, 75% of the total tuition for that semester will be retained by the College.

+• After the fourth week of classes, 100% of the tuition will be retained by the College.

+• If a student's financial aid is impacted negatively because of withdrawal or drop/add adjustments, the student will remain responsible for any balance owed and any costs incurred by the College to collect the monies owed.

-Separate refund policies have been established for the summer sessions, non-traditional terms and all non-credit courses.
+Separate refund policies have been established for the summer sessions, online courses, non-traditional terms, and all non-credit courses.
+Refund policies are posted on the Lackawanna College website and the student portal each semester.
+Contact the Bursar's Office for exact dates and refund amounts.